(Revised August 24, 2016)

 Attend one of our face-to-face events.
 Exhibitors may be given an attendance list for the event.
 It is up to you, however, to decide whether to leave your business card or allow your RFID-enabled badge to be read by a particular exhibitor – the badges cannot be read remotely.
 A sponsor of a special, sponsored conference session will also be given information about you if you choose to attend that company’s session.
 Your future interaction with online content from an exhibitor or sponsor to whom you provided your contact data to may also be tracked and disclosed to that exhibitor or sponsor.

 We offer websites that allow you to publish content.
 Many of these blog sites require that you register if you wish to comment.
 We will publish the user name you provide at registration when you comment.
 Some sites allow you to create a public profile as well.

 Our online event venues also require that you register and allow you to have both public and closed communications with exhibitors and other participants.
 Information that identifies you will be published or shared according to your choices.

 In addition, we may create online membership communities that allow you to create and publish your profile and other information.
 These communities may provide privacy controls which allow you to choose how much of your profile and other information to make public or to share with others within the community.
 As a professional, you remain responsible for locating the privacy controls (usually available on the page from which you can edit your profile), understanding how those controls, including default settings, work and protecting the information you provide.

 Receiving email marketing messages from us.

 You may opt out of our email marketing lists by following the directions at the bottom of our promotional emails.
-Please note that we have a number of brands and products and allow you to opt out selectively.
-To remove a specific email address from all email marketing from The Channel Company, you may click on The Channel Company-wide opt out/unsubscribe link.
-To remove a specific email address from a marketing list, you may send a request to email@example.com.
+Please note that we have a number of brands and products, and therefore often allow you to opt out selectively.
+To remove a specific email address from all email marketing from The Channel Company, you may send a request to firstname.lastname@example.org.